ravii-k/Ravionite/README.md

 ## Overview

-This repository contains my few informations, projects, and prompt-collection pages.
+This repository contains information about me, my projects, and prompt-collection pages.
 The visual language is built around a blue-purple cinematic theme with custom hero animations, glass panels, interactive prompt tabs, and long-form landing page storytelling.

 The site presents work across: